 - Are you willing to be an active participant and an advocate for your own education?
 You will need to work according to your own schedule and be willing to contact the instructor or other college personnel when you have questions.

 - Does the college have current information about you?
 It is very important that the college have current contact information for you such as name, mailing address, phone number, cell number, and e-mail address.

 - Because course material is available through the World Wide Web, access to the Internet is required.
 Computer skills and familiarity with basic Internet services (like e-mail) are highly suggested.
 Information regarding access to materials will be sent to the student prior to the first day of class.
 In addition, a textbook and study guide may also be required.
-Some courses may require purchase of an “access key” from the textbook publisher.
+Some courses may require purchase of an "access key" from the textbook publisher.
 These courses have no extra fee.
-EWC uses a course management system from CampusCruiser, known as LancerNet on campus.
-You can check your computer and web browser for compatibility with LancerNet using the First-Time User page.
+EWC uses Instructure Canvas laerning management system.
+Confirm that your web broswer is compatible with Canvas at this link.

 - Web Conference

 - These courses meet on specific days at specific times using web conferencing software over the Internet and the World Wide Web and other features of the class are also online.
 Students will need a headset with microphone connected to their computer.
 A web camera is optional.
 These courses have no extra fee.
-EWC uses a course management system from CampusCruiser, known as LancerNet on campus.
-You can check your computer and web browser for compatibility with LancerNet using the First-Time User page.
+EWC delivers these classes through Instructure Canvas using the Zoom webconferencing tool.
+Visit the Zoom website for hardware and software requirements.

 The following people are dedicated to making your distance learning experience a positive one.
 Please contact them if you have questions or comments concerning distance education at EWC.

 - Registration, 8am - 5pm: